Where to Discuss?

 Straight Line

-We can also utilized this abline, to add linear regression line to the plot. so we don’t have to generate the y_plot values manually.
+For those who believe in minimalism and shortcuts (i.e., statisticians during finals week), we can use abline() to draw the regression line, directly from the model to the plot. so we don’t have to generate the y_plot values manually.

 abline(lm_model, col = "red")